cvent/lounge/guide/promises.md

   });
 ```

-With [Babel](https://babeljs.io/) we can use JavaScript features not available in Node yet, like `import` for
-modules and `async / await` for async control.
+With [Babel](https://babeljs.io/) we can use JavaScript features not available in Node yet, like `async / await` for async control.

 ```js
 await lounge.connect({